indexjoseph/indexjoseph/README.md

 - 🔭 I’m currently working at Western Carolina University as a Undergraduate Teaching Assistant and Mathematics/Computer Science Tutor

+- 📚 I'm proficient in Java, JavaScript and Python

 - 📖 I'm interested in Backend Development, Security Engineering and Mobile Application Development

 - 🌱 I’m currently learning C, Socket Programming, TypeScript, and Angular